jli198/Stevens-Classes/README.md

 This repository serves as a record for all course I've taken at [Stevens Institute of Technology](https://www.stevens.edu/).
 Classes are listed in the order they appear on my study plan.

+## Bachelors of Engineering - BE, Computer Engineering - Networks and Security Concentration

+### Minor in Engineering Management

 ## Semeseter I: Fall 2020 (15 Credits)

 * CH 115 - General Chemistry I (3 Credits)